markusgrotz/python3-armarx/docs/installation.rst

     pip install -e .
     pip install -e path/to/the/armarx-python/repository
-    # With an active ArmarX workspace with the `armarx/python3-armarx` module:
+    # Alternatively, with an active ArmarX workspace with the `armarx/python3-armarx` module:
     pip install -e $armarx__python3_armarx__PATH